DizaPointman/JS-Learning-Log/README.md

 </form>
 ```

+Add **checked** to input attributes to make a radio button or checkbox selected by default

 **Fieldset**

 The fieldset element is used to group related inputs and labels together in a web form. fieldset elements are block-level elements, meaning that they appear on a new line